Umbra999/MinecraftNameChecker/README.md

 https://github.com/LabyMod/og-names

 Usage:
-Create a File named Names.txt and write the names you want to check in (new line = new name) After all checks are done it writes all Names to a new txt called Available.txt
+Create a File named Names.txt and write the names you want to check in (new line = new name).
+After all checks are done it writes all Names to a new txt called Available.txt